 See the official application time frame dates in October/November here (take into consideration the shipping duration of your respective postal services).
 Be aware that earlier submissions are not possible.

 After the Application

-No. The Student Affairs Office does not send out confirmations upon receipt of applications but returns examination vouchers to applicants who have been accepted to take the entrance exam.
+The online application system gives you the current status of your application.
+The Student Affairs Office does not send out confirmations upon receipt of documents.
 Please also note that the JDTS coordination office cannot provide you with that information.
-If you want to make sure your application has reached Kyoto University, you should choose a posting method with which you can track your shipment.
+If you want to make sure your documents have reached Kyoto University, you should choose a posting method with which you can track your shipment.

 IMPORTANT NOTE: The JDTS coordination office cannot answer any questions pertaining to individual applications until all decisions have been finalized by the admission board!